Cost Agreement and Cost Disclosure in accordance with the Legal Profession Uniform Law (NSW)

-- We will collect personal information from you in the course of providing our legal services.
+19.1 We will collect personal information from you in the course of providing our Services.
 We may also obtain personal information from third party searches, other investigations and, sometimes, from adverse parties.

-- Depending on the nature of your matter the types of bodies to whom we may disclose your personal information include the courts, the other party or parties to litigation, experts and barristers, the Office of State Revenue, PEXA Limited, the Land and Property Information Division of the Department of Lands, the Registrar General and third parties involved in the completion or processing of a transaction.
+19.5 Depending on the nature of your matter the types of bodies to whom we may disclose your personal information include the courts, the other party or parties to litigation, experts and barristers, the Australian Securities and Investments Commission, the Office of State Revenue, PEXA Limited, the Land and Property Information Division of the Department of Lands, the Registrar General, Australian Tax Office, AUSTRAC and third parties involved in the completion or processing of a transaction.

 (a) we exclude all liability for consequential, special, indirect or remote loss, including loss of profits, opportunity or business;

-(b) we exclude all liability for non-economic loss, including without limitation loss of enjoyment, dissatisfaction, disappointment or unhappiness.
+(b) we exclude all liability for non-economic loss, including without limitation loss of enjoyment, dissatisfaction, disappointment, unhappiness, and loss of reputation;

 (c) our liability is excluded to the extent that you contributed to the liability or failed to strictly follow our advice;